 What Are the Best Alternatives to a Traditional Savings Account?

 A basic savings account can be a great place to start when you’re new to saving.
 It’s also an excellent choice if you have a small balance.
-There are alternates if you need a more robust savings plan or want to increase the amount of interest being paid.
+However, there are alternatives to a savings account if you need a more robust savings plan or want to increase the amount of interest being paid.

 Money Market Account